 Introduction

-Combined bi-predictive merge candidates in current VTM-1.0 and BMS-1.0 are created by combining original merge candidates.
+Combined bi-predictive merge candidates in current VTM-2.0.1 are created by combining original merge candidates.
 They are added following original merge candidates to decrease coding loss by using fixed list size.
 However, it is invalid for the P slice.
 Combined bi-predictive merge candidates are replaced by the proposed combined average merge candidates in [1].

 Proposed Method

 Combined average merge candidates are generated as follows.
 The motion information of the original merge candidates for each list is scaled to the derived reference picture for a given list.
 The scaled motion information is stored in a new array.
-The derived reference picture for a given list is the reference picture with the highest utilization rate among the reference pictures of the original merge candidates in that list.
+The derived reference picture for a given list is the reference picture with the highest utilization rate among the reference pictures of the original merge candidates (up to 4) in that list.
 After scaling the motion information, all available motion vectors (up to 2) of the combined merge candidates are averaged separately for each reference list.
 The averaged motion vector is assigned as the motion vector of the combined average merge candidate.
 The derived reference picture for a given list is the reference picture of all the combined average merge candidates in that list.

-In Figure 5, three combined average merge candidates are added into the merge candidate list.
+In Figure 1, three combined average merge candidates are added into the merge candidate list.